Coder-Jay00/auratherapycare-v1/GITHUB_DEPLOYMENT.md

 ---

 **🎉 Congratulations!
-Your AuraTheracare application is now live on GitHub Pages!**
+Your AuraTherapyCare application is now live on GitHub Pages!**

 Share your site URL with users and start managing therapy attendance online.